maliksalman/hello-node/README.md

-# hellonode
+# hello-node

-A hello world kind of application that provides a REST endpoint (`GET /`)using NodeJS.
+A hello-world kind of application that provides a REST endpoint (`GET /`)using NodeJS.
 There are couple of environment variables that can be used to alter the behavior:

 | Variable | Purpose | Default Value |
 | -------- | ------- | ------------- |